opencog/semantic-vision/README.md

 # Semantic Vison within OpenCog

 This is the official repository of the semantic vision research initiative within OpenCog.
-As of September 2017 it is just starting and we are slowly adding research material, code used for experimentation and results.
+It is starting as of September 2017 and we are adding research material, code used for experimentation and results in the coming weeks.

 ## Abstract